Pain and Glory: Plot

-Mercedes shows Salvador an invitation to a small art gallery that has a portrait of a small boy on it.
-He seems to recognize the painting, and, during a CT scan of his neck, remembers when Eduardo started it one day after working at the Mallos' cave-house.
-Eduardo cleaned himself up before leaving, and Salvador swooned when he went to bring the man a towel and saw Eduardo naked, marking his sexual awakening.

-After being told his dysphagia is being caused by a calcified growth in his neck, which can be removed, Salvador goes to the art gallery and learns that the owner had found Eduardo's portrait of him at a flea market.
-Salvador buys the painting and discovers a letter written on the back in which Eduardo thanks him for his help with writing and math and gives him an updated address so they can stay in touch.
+Mercedes shows Salvador an invitation card to an art gallery and he recognises the painting of a boy on it.
+He remembers when Eduardo began sketching him after working at the Mallos' cave-house.
+Eduardo then bathed himself, and young Salvador fainted upon seeing him naked, marking his sexual awakening.
+Salvador goes to the gallery and learns that the owner had found Eduardo's artwork at a flea market.
+Salvador buys the painting and discovers a letter written on the back in which Eduardo thanks him for his help tutoring him.
+Meanwhile, a CT scan reveals the cause of his dysphagia as an easily operable calcified growth in his neck, and not a tumour as feared.

-On the way to have his operation, Salvador muses to Mercedes that his mother must have received the portrait, but never mentioned it to him at school.
-Mercedes asks if he will try to find Eduardo, but he says too much time has passed and what matters is that the painting finally made its way to him.
-Before Salvador loses consciousness from the anesthetic, he mentions to his doctor that he has started writing again.
-He is then seen on a film set directing a scene from his childhood.
+On the way to his surgery, Salvador muses to Mercedes that his mother must have received the portrait but never mentioned it to him.
+Mercedes asks if he will try to find Eduardo, but Salvador says too much time has passed and what matters is that the painting finally made its way to him.
+As Salvador slips into unconsciousness on the operating table, he mentions to his doctor that he has started writing again.
+He is then seen on a film set directing a scene from his childhood, in a meta-like ending with Penelope Cruz and Asier Flores.